 Taxonomy and Botany of Foxglove Plants

-Plant taxonomy classifies the most commonly grown foxglove plants as Digitalis purpurea, but I also mention some other species (plus cultivars and a hybrid type) below, including Digitalis grandiflora.
+Plant taxonomy classifies the most commonly grown foxglove plants as Digitalis purpurea.
+Also mentioned below will be some other species (plus cultivars and a hybrid type), including Digitalis grandiflora.

-Foxglove plants are grouped with the biennials in the field of botany: leaves form a rosette that grows close to the ground the first year, succeeded by a spike with blooms the second, and final year.
+Most types of foxglove plants are grouped with the biennials in the field of botany.
+Leaves form a rosette that grows close to the ground the first year.
+The second (and final) year, you get a spike with blooms.

-But under favorable growing conditions they often last longer, blooming another year or two beyond what their "biennial" status would warrant.
+But under the right growing conditions, they often last longer, blooming another year or two beyond what their "biennial" status would warrant.
 In this case, they may be considered herbaceous perennials.
 The most reliably perennial species is said to be D. grandiflora.

 Further complicating any positive life-cycle identification for the novice is the fact that foxglove plants often reseed themselves.
 As a result, what appears to be the same plant coming up again from last year may actually be a seedling from it.

 Foxglove plants are tall, slender biennials at 2-5 feet in height and just 1-2 feet wide.
 Many tubular, often freckled flowers bloom on a spike.
 They are usually nodding flowers that range in color from purple to white.
 The white ones can be used in moon gardens.
 Bloom time is in the early summer months (late spring in warm zones).
 Remember that, if your plant is a biennial, it will not produce flowers in its first year (there is nothing wrong with your plant; it is simply not its nature to bloom in that first year).

 Growing Zones, Place of Origin, Sun and Soil Requirements